ismaelyws/themely/README.md

 - Guaranteed minimum number of daily downloads (avoid over-saturated & hyper-competitive marketplaces & directories).
 - Proportional listing fees, billed monthly (based on a multiple of the amount you sell a theme upgrade).
 - Cancel anytime, no contract, no cancellation fees (listing fees will be prorated by day, for example, if listing fees costs $200 a month but you cancel half way trough, we'll only charge you $100).
-- Short review process (7-10 days compared to 3-5 months with WordPress.org)
+- Short review process (less than 7 days compared to 10-14 days with ThemeForest.net & 3-5 months with WordPress.org)

 *freemium = free with option to upgrade*